 Ed's Shed: Intro to Soldering, Part 1 — Required Tools and Safety Tips

-In my last blog post, I talked you through the various reasons why your guitar might cut out.
+In a recent column, I discussed the various reasons your guitar might cut out.

 Loose wires, faulty components and other such gremlins raised their ugly little heads.

 Rather than sob into your pillow about it, you can sort these problems out — if you know how to solder.
 Soldering is an essential part of any guitar tweaker’s trick bag.
 Master the noble art, and you'll be able to install new pickups in your guitar; replace faulty controls, switches and jack sockets.
 Even custom-build your own cables!